cda913/EDA_Metis/proposal.md

 # Proposal for MTA Subway Data

-Karrine and Dahlia at WTWY would like to use MTA subway data to "optimize the placement of our street teams".
+Karrine and Dahlia at WomenTechWomenYes (WTWY) would like to use MTA subway data to "optimize the placement of our street teams".

 ### Question.
 We need to find subways that are busy: more people means more chances to get someone to sign up.
 We want to find multiple locations: WTWY wants to cover the entire city.
 We want to take time into consideration: people exiting at 3 may be more likely to be tourists than residents.
 We want to look at entries vs. exits: people may be in more of a hurry and less likely to stop at one or the other.